-As a fundraising professional, you likely know that effective charity auctions can raise awareness for your cause, further engage your supporters, and help you solicit critical funding.
+As a fundraising professional, you likely know that effective charity auctions can raise awareness for your cause, boost supporter engagement, and help you solicit critical funding.
 But perhaps you’ve never hosted one yourself, or you’re looking for a refresher before planning your next big event.

 That’s why we’ve put together this guide to pulling off a successful silent auction.
 We’ll cover the following topics to prepare you for hosting your own auction and bringing in the big bucks for your organization: